quenchaman/antaeus/README.md

 ---
 ---
 #### With what should I start first?
-1. Getting all non-paid invoices.
+1. Method to fetch invoice by status.
 DAO-level method.
+2. Method to fetch unpaid invoices in InvoiceService that returns a Pair<Invoice, Customer>
-2. Check if there is mismatch in currencies between customer and invoice.
-Not sure where to put this yet.
+3. ExchangeInvoice method in Invoice Service that will check if there is a mismatch and send to ExchangeService for fix.
-3. Do the actual requests to the Payment service.
+4. a method in BillingService that gathers invoices, checks currency mismatch and calls a method to dispatch to PaymentService
+5. method in BillingService that receives invoices and fires off requests to payment service.
-4. Create REST endpoint to activate the procedure.
+6. Create REST endpoint to activate the procedure.

+(Note: methods 4 and 5 may be one method)

+#### Good ideas
+- Return immediately from the controller that activates the billing, so that the client can do other useful work
+- Introduce logging.

 #### What I will not do and why
-What: Test trivial DAO level methods
+What: Test DAL level methods
-Why: Getting the unpaid invoices is just a simple select with WHERE clause..I will not test if SQL is doing it's job... :)
-(This section has questionable value...see if it lasts)
+Why: There should not be any business logic in a DAL method, so nothing to unit test.
+The connection to database will be tested during integration tests via other services that call the DAL.
+---
+What: I will not use JOINs between Invoice and Customer and change the customerId to customer in Invoice.
+Why: With in memory DB I will just map the customers to invoices where needed, no memory overhead, but surely performance will suffer.
+If I go the route of changing Invoice model I will break the contract with PaymentProvider and it has to rebuild and redeploy.
+I can invent a new invoice class used just for carrying the Customer for the currency check, but for simplicity I will not.

+#### I won't have time for...
+- ExchangeProvider will make network requests to convert currency and there many things can go wrong, but I won't cover all cases.
+- Having separate database for testing is a good practice.
+I will just cleanup the current one when testing.
+- Creating a Dal abstraction for the common operations on a table.
+- Create a REST endpoint on which the client can check the status of the billing.